sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting.md

         std::unordered_map<unsigned, std::vector<Annotation>> m_annotations;
 };
 ```
-Annotations themselves are stored in the `m_annotations` map, which associates a line number to a list of annotations for that line.
+Originally, I had implemented this class such that annotations were stored in the `m_annotations` map, which associates a line number to a list of annotations for that line.
+This was the most straightforward implementation,

 The `insert_annotation` function inserts an annotation at a specific line and column, spanning a specified length in characters.
 ```cpp line-numbers:{enabled} title:{annotator.cpp}